Home Case Studies HyperHubs

 Ultimately, the development of this system will support the UK’s transition to electric vehicles.
 It will encourage both local and non-local car owners to make use of the new charging point facilities available, with an easily replicable system to be deployed across many sites.

 Therefore, this achieves the client’s objectives of reducing the region’s overall carbon emissions and improving air quality in York, whilst also generating a financial return and saving drivers money.
+The council will receive revenue for; the energy exported to the National Grid, income from road users paying to charge their vehicles and Grid Services.

 This project is not only a milestone project for EvoEnergy, but also for the UK as the HyperHub will become the first park and ride in the country to offer electric vehicle charging infrastructure, combined with onsite renewable generation and batteries balancing the grid.